 Search & navigation is a key feature of the e-commerce app, and customers use it to explore e-commerce apps or websites and make buying decisions.
 As this feature is part of the customer purchase decision, it is important for e-commerce enterprises to ensure they are free of bugs and offer a frictionless user experience for customers.

-HeadSpin’s performance & ML module can help e-commerce enterprises get insights into e-commerce applications’ performance and user experience.
+HeadSpin’s performance & ML module enables e-commerce software testing by helping enterprises get insights into e-commerce applications’ performance and user experience.
 With this data, e-commerce enterprises can identify bugs and challenges faced by users while using the application.
 With the HeadSpin Platform, e-commerce companies can measure packet-level network data and device KPIs and analyze them through ML models to provide actionable insights.
 Using these insights, e-commerce enterprises can enhance the performance of the search & navigation feature of e-commerce apps.

 3. Product Category and Filters